paxha/pointofsale/.junie/guidelines.md

 - You must use this tool to search for Laravel-ecosystem documentation before falling back to other approaches.
 - Search the documentation before making code changes to ensure we are taking the correct approach.
 - Use multiple, broad, simple, topic based queries to start.
 For example: `['rate limiting', 'routing rate limiting', 'routing']`.
+- Do not add package names to queries, package information is already shared.
+Use `test resource table`, not `filament 4 test resource table`.

 ### Available Search Syntax
 - You can and should pass multiple queries at once.
 The most relevant results will be returned first.